-The paper on the relationship between the private status and public visibility of the European tour of “Comte & Comtesse du Nord” is accepted for publication in the journal Journal of Modern Russian History and Historiography due to appear in fall 2019.
+A sudy on the relationship between the private status and public visibility of the European tour of “Comte & Comtesse du Nord” was published in November 2020:

 Intelligence, Diplomacy, Entertainment: The Son of Catherine II’s Incognito Tour through Europe